G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

 The rule **Ignore certain attack types** allows you to disable the detection of specific types of attacks in certain request elements.

 By default, if the WAF node detects signs of any type of attack in any element of a request, it labels the request as an attack.
-However, some requests that contain signs of attacks might actually be legitimate.
-For instance, a request publishing a post on the Database Administrator Forum might contain a description of a malicious SQL command, but it's not an attack.
+However, some requests that contain signs of attacks are actually legitimate.
+For instance, a request to publish a post on a database administrator forum might contain a description of a malicious SQL command, but it's not an attack.

 If the WAF node mistakenly identifies a standard request payload as malicious, a false positive is registered.
-To avoid such false positives, standard attack detection rules may need to be customized using rules of specific types to suit the peculiarities of the protected application.
+To avoid such false positives, customize standard attack detection rules by adding custom rules.
 The **Ignore certain attack types** rule is an example of such a custom rule.

 Here's an illustration of such rule creation.
-Use the <a href="https://gcore.com/docs/web-security/manage-waf/available-rule-types#create-and-apply-rules" target="_blank">instructions above</a>.
+First, use the <a href="https://gcore.com/docs/web-security/manage-waf/available-rule-types#create-and-apply-rules" target="_blank">instructions above</a>.

-Let's consider an example where a user confirms the publication of a post on the Database Administrator Forum.
+Let's consider an example where a user confirms the publication of a post on a database administrator forum.
 The client sends a POST request to the endpoint ```https://example.com/posts/```.
 This request has specific properties:

 - The content of the post is transmitted in the request body parameter ```postBody```.
 This content may incorporate SQL commands that WAF could potentially flag as malicious.
 - The request body is of the ```application/json``` type.